-Stats Canada published another one of their interesting long term studies about Canadians, and this one is of particular interest to me (and hopefully you), Study: Changes in Debt and Assets of Canadian Families 1999 to 2012 .
-The actual full report (which is also an interesting, but longer read) can be found on the Stats Canada Web Site, as well.
+Stats Canada published another one of their interesting long-term studies about Canadians, and this one is of particular interest to me (and hopefully you), Study: Changes in Debt and Assets of Canadian Families 1999 to 2012 .
+The actual full report (which is also an exciting but longer read) can be found on the Stats Canada Web Site.

 The full report outlines the following:

 This paper examines changes in debt, assets and net worth among Canadian families with debt over the period 1999 to 2012, by selected family characteristics.
 It also examines the extent to which two key ratios of indebtedness, the debt-to-income ratio and the debt-to-asset ratio, varied over the period.

 - In 2012, the percentage of Canadian families with debt was 71%, up from 67% in 1999.
 The median debt held by these families was $60,100, up from $36,700 in 1999 (in 2012 constant dollars).

 - Between 1999 and 2012, median debt and median assets increased for most types of families, but not equally for all categories of families.
 Median debt, for instance, increased faster among those in the 35-to-44 age group, among couples with children under 18, and among mortgagees.

 - Between 1999 and 2012, the median debt-to-income ratio rose from 0.78 to 1.10, while the median debt-to-asset ratio remained stable, at around 0.25.
 Families in the 35-to-44 age group witnessed significant increases in both their debt-to-income and debt-to-asset ratios.

 - In 2012, 35% of Canadian families had a debt-to-income ratio above 2.0—meaning that their debt was at least twice the level of their annual after-tax income.
 This compared with 23% of Canadian families in 1999.